dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-azure-blobstorage.md

 ## Versioning

 Dapr has 2 versions of the Azure Blob Storage state store component: `v1` and `v2`.
-It is recommended to use `v2`, as `v1` is deprecated.
+It is recommended to use `v2` for all new applications. `v1` is considered legacy and is preserved for compatibility with existing applications only.

 In `v1`, a longstanding implementation issue was identified, where the [key prefix]({{< ref howto-share-state.md >}}) was incorrectly stripped by the component, essentially behaving as if `keyPrefix` was always set to `none`.
 The updated `v2` of the component fixes the incorrect behavior and makes the state store correctly respect the `keyPrefix` property.